brightbox/docs.brightbox.com/content/reference/cloud-ips.md

 ### Port Translation

 Port Translation can be used to change the destination port of a tcp or udp connection coming into a Cloud IP.
-They can be used to emulate having multiple IP addresses on a Cloud Server.
+It can be used to emulate having multiple private IP addresses on a Cloud Server.
 It's commonly used to host multiple TLS/SSL sites on the same server.

 Port Translation applies only to connections coming into a Cloud IP -